sanon-dev/epichwsauce/README.md

     ```
     python3 manage.py runserver
     ```
-    notice: if the network doesn't connect on the front end, it's possible that this is due to running on your iphone which failed to connect with the computer.
+    notice: if the network doesn't connect on the front end, it's possible that this is due to running the app on your iphone which failed to connect with the computer.
 In this case, try run the app on the XCode Simulator instead